naveencuisine/shell-assignment/README.md

 Would you like me to generate a shell script file (`task.sh`) to go along with this README?

-Thank you for reviewing my wor
+Thank you for reviewing my worK